-- A Confirmation Of Permanent Residence (COPR) holder with a valid COPR who is residing in any country other than the United States and was approved for a COPR before 12 pm EDT on March 18, 2020, and who is traveling to Canada to settle permanently.
+- A Confirmation Of Permanent Residence (COPR) holder with a valid COPR who is residing in any country other than the United States and was approved for a COPR before 12 pm EDT on March 18, 2020, and who is travelling to Canada to settle permanently.

-- A COPR-holder with a valid COPR who is residing in the United States and was approved on any date (even after March 18, 2020) and who is traveling to Canada to settle permanently.
+- A COPR-holder with a valid COPR who is residing in the United States and was approved on any date (even after March 18, 2020) and who is travelling to Canada to settle permanently.

 COVID 19: Canada Entry Requirements

 If you’re planning to travel to Canada right now then you should familiarize yourself with the new entry requirements.
-The new special measures put in place for travelers entering Canada are to ensure the health and safety of Canadians amidst a pandemic.
+The new special measures put in place for travellers entering Canada are to ensure the health and safety of Canadians amidst a pandemic.
 Use the following list to plan your entry to Canada.

 Plan your entry to Canada: